Table of Contents

 Coordinate System

 You are familiar with the 2d coordinate system already from previous articles.
-The 2d coordinate system define an point in terms of an ordered pair from origin
+The 2d coordinate system define an point in terms of an ordered pair

 .
 The